dcit202Andriod/Group-26---Recipe_app/README.md

 > AKINBOBOYE PRINCESS NAOMI [10969875] (princessnaomii): Was delegated the task of creating the nav bar and accomplished it.

-> TAY ANDREW KWESI, OFOSU ELIZABETH [10945805] (Lyzzie-leo), ADDO JUDE NYAMEBA BEDIAKO [10959884] (HemoraKen): Were delgated the task of creating the add recipe page.
+> TAY ANDREW KWESI, OFOSU ELIZABETH [10945805] (Lyzzie-leo), ADDO JUDE NYAMEBA BEDIAKO [10959884] (10959884): Were delgated the task of creating the add recipe page.

 > AGBENYEGAH JUDE MENSAH[10947803] (zettai-kiron), NANA KONADU OWUSU [10982014] (Itishiei): Were delegated the task of creating the recipe details page.